wesley-trust/wesleytrust-com/_posts/2021-04-13-graph-api-groups-pipeline-plan.md

 </details>

 ### What does this do? <!-- omit in toc -->
-- An access token is obtained, if one is not provided, this allows the same token to be shared within the pipeline
+- An [access token is obtained][access-token], if one is not provided, this allows the same token to be shared within the pipeline
 - Checks are performed about whether to evaluate groups for updating or removal
-- Existing groups in Azure AD are obtained (as appropriate), in order to compare against the validated import
+- Existing groups in Azure AD are obtained (as appropriate) from the [Get function][get-function], in order to compare against the validated import
 - An object comparison is performed on the group IDs, determining:
   - What groups could be removed (as they exist, but don't have an ID in the import)
   - What groups could be created (as an ID might not exist, or might not match an existing ID in Azure AD)